checkly/checkly-cli/README.md

 This CLI enables a monitoring as code workflow where your checks live side-by-side with your code in your source control system.

-Therefore, the purpose of the CLI is to initialise and manage a `.checkly` subdirectory in your repository where you can control every aspect of a Checkly check in code / configuration.

-First, install the CLI globally.
-You can also run it in an ad-hoc manner via `npx`.
+To get started, install the CLI globally.
+You can also run it in an ad-hoc manner via `npx` every time.

-1. `$ npm install -g @checkly/cli`
+1. `npm install -g @checkly/cli`

 Next, `cd` to a project you'd like to monitor with Checkly.

-2. `$ cd /opt/checkly/checklyhq.com`
+2. `cd /opt/checkly/checklyhq.com`

-We can now authenticate via the CLI and initialise the `.checkly` subdirectory.
+You can now authenticate via the CLI and initialise the `.checkly` subdirectory.

-3. `$ checkly login`
+3. `checkly login`

-4. `$ checkly init`
+4. `checkly init`

 The `init` command will walk you through a short wizard to get your project setup with an example check.